 Course Point Plus Case Studies are available to students at the beginning of the semester.
 Assignments will correspond to the lecture topics and unit exams.
 To maximize the benefit of the case studies complete each with a score of 78% or better by the designated due date (each exam date) noted in the course calendar.
-These case studies are mandatory.
+These case studies are mandatory and require completion with a score of 78% or greater to receive a grade/completion of the course.